dci-j23-e02/final_projects/README.md

 - **Leave Management**: Implement a system for managing and approving leave requests.
 - **Meeting Scheduling**: Integrate with Google Calendar API to schedule meetings with various configurations.

+### Java Project #4: E-Commerce Platform

+#### Objectives
+- Develop a comprehensive platform for online shopping, allowing users to browse, search, and purchase products.

+#### Features & Capabilities
+1. **User Account Management**
+   - Registration, login, and user profile management.
+   - Password recovery and user authentication.

+2. **Product Management**
+   - Add, edit, and remove products.
+   - Categorize products and manage inventory levels.

+3. **Shopping Cart and Checkout System**
+   - Implement a shopping cart where users can add or remove products.
+   - Secure checkout process including payment integration.

+4. **Order Management**
+   - Track order status from placement to delivery.
+   - Allow users to view their order history and track shipments.

+#### Bonus Features
+- **Product Recommendations**: Implement an algorithm to suggest products based on user behavior and preferences.
+- **Dynamic Pricing**: Use market and user data to adjust product prices in real-time.

+### Java Project #5: Social Media Dashboard

+#### Objectives
+- Create a dashboard to monitor and manage multiple social media accounts from a single interface.

+#### Features & Capabilities
+1. **Account Integration**
+   - Connect multiple social media platforms (e.g., Twitter, Facebook, Instagram).
+   - Authenticate and manage access permissions.

+2. **Post Management**
+   - Create, schedule, and publish posts across different platforms.
+   - Edit and delete existing posts.

+3. **Analytics and Reporting**
+   - Generate reports on engagement metrics such as likes, shares, and comments.
+   - Visualize data through charts and graphs for better insight.

+#### Bonus Features
+- **Sentiment Analysis**: Analyze the sentiment of comments and posts to gauge public opinion.
+- **Automated Responses**: Set up automated responses for common inquiries or comments.

+### Java Project #6: Intelligent Traffic Management System

+#### Objectives
+- Develop a system to optimize traffic flow and reduce congestion using real-time data analysis.

+#### Features & Capabilities
+1. **Traffic Data Collection**
+   - Integrate with sensors and cameras to collect real-time traffic data.
+   - Use GPS data from vehicles to analyze traffic patterns.

+2. **Traffic Signal Control**
+   - Dynamically adjust traffic signals based on real-time traffic conditions.
+   - Implement algorithms for traffic prediction and management.

+3. **Incident Management**
+   - Detect and respond to traffic incidents automatically.
+   - Notify relevant authorities and guide drivers away from incident sites.

+#### Bonus Features
+- **Predictive Analytics**: Use historical data to predict traffic conditions and suggest optimal routes.
+- **Vehicle-to-Infrastructure Communication**: Implement V2I communication to enhance traffic management and safety.

+### Submission Requirements
+- **Code Repository**: Provide a link to the GitHub repository.
+- **Live Demo**: Deploy the application and provide access to the live demo.
+- **Documentation**: Include a README file with setup instructions, features, and any other relevant information.

+### Evaluation Criteria
+- **Functionality**: How well does the application meet the needs outlined in the objectives?
+- **Code Quality**: Is the code efficient, maintainable, and well-documented?
+- **User Experience**: Does the application provide a smooth and intuitive user interface?
+- **Innovation**: How innovative are the solutions implemented to address the project challenges?

+These additional projects expand the scope of the Java projects template to cover diverse fields such as e-commerce, social media management, and intelligent traffic systems, providing students with a broad range of real-world applications to develop their skills in software development and system integration.

 ### Submission Requirements
 - **Code Repository**: Provide a link to the GitHub repository.
 - **Live Demo**: Deploy the application and provide access to the live demo.